MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-overview.md

 ## Features
 - One-to-one video calls
 - Mixed-reality annotations
-- Capture and annotate still snapshots
+- Capture and annotate still snapshots within the call
 - Send messages through text chat
-- Share and receive files with remote collaborators
+- Share and receive files from your device with remote collaborators
 - Capture session history through call recording
 - Support for calls in low bandwidth scenarios
 - Availability on mobile devices without augmented reality (AR) support
 - Use Dynamics 365 Field Service with Dynamics 365 Remote Assist mobile
-- Automatically posts call logs, files, and snapshots to a Dynamics 365 Field Service work order
+- Automatically posts call logs, files shared, and in-call snapshots to a Dynamics 365 Field Service work order

 [Watch a live demo of Remote Assist mobile in action, from signing in to ending the call](https://www.youtube.com/watch?v=DQJWsCDNpb4&t=1s).